sakinsarfraz/Projects/platform-safety-threat-intelligence.md

 This dataset required extensive cleaning before analysis was possible:

 **Challenges faced:**
-- Data arrived in long format (22,988 rows × 7 columns)
+- Data was in long format (22,988 rows × 7 columns)
 - Values stored as character strings instead of numeric
 - Multi-level categorical structure (section → category → sub_category)
 - Needed to reshape for country-violation analysis